 There’s also a smaller cricket ground actually at the V. C. Bird International Airport, where if you’re early arriving or delayed waiting for a flight, you can watch a few overs.

 What do cricketers do when they retire from the sport?
 Here in Antigua they form a band and play twice a week at least!
 And this is one of the best things to do in Antigua at night!
-Antiguan and West Indies Cricket legend Sir Curtly Ambrose and teammate Sir Ritchie Richardson formed a band in their retirement.
-You’ll find Curtly on bass guitar on a Friday night at the casino by the cruise terminal in St John’s from 2230 until 0100.
-The band, “the Spirited” also plays various other locations – and their schedule is here.
+Antiguan and West Indies Cricket legends Sir Curtly Ambrose and teammate Sir Ritchie Richardson formed a band in their retirement.
+You’ll find Curtly on bass guitar on a Friday night at the casino by the cruise terminal in St John’s from 22:30 until 01:00.
+The band, “the Spirited” also plays various other locations – and find out more here.

 Antiguan beaches are a dream.
-There are 365 beaches in Antigua, one for each day of the year and all beaches in Antigua are free to access there’s no such thing as a private beach.
-It’s true if an all-inclusive resort has built shades and put sunloungers you can’t use those unless you’re a guest, but you can use the beach.
+There are 365 beaches in Antigua, one for each day of the year and all beaches in Antigua are free to access, there’s no such thing as a private beach.
+It’s true if an all-inclusive resort has built shades and put out sunloungers, that you can’t use those unless you’re a guest, but you can use the beach.

 To take a trip to some of the less populated beaches and get some quiet time, we recommend this tour, which starts from St John’s and will meet you off a cruise ship.
 Check it out now!